charlesrocket/charlesrocket.github.io/_posts/2018-07-23-raspiblitz.md

   - btc
   - node
 ---
+# RaspiBlitz

 {% raw %}<img src="/images/rpi-mbp.jpg" alt="rpi-mbp-8bit">{% endraw %}

-RaspiBlitz (@rootzoll) is the fastest and cheapest way to get your own Lightning Node running on a RaspberryPi with a nice LCD.
+RaspiBlitz (by @rootzoll) is the fastest and cheapest way to get your own Lightning Node running on a RaspberryPi with a nice LCD.

-Hardware list (US):
+## Hardware list (US):

 * [Raspberry Pi 3](http://a.co/ahl7RIp)
 * [Micro SD-Card 16GB](http://a.co/6R49HZz)